Glacier Lagoons in Iceland

 Photo by Unukorno from Wiki Creative Commons.
 No edits made.

-Fjallsárlón is like Jökulsárlón in the sense that migratory seabirds, most notably the Skúa and Arctic Tern, nest on its shores throughout the summer months.
+Fjallsárlón is like Jokulsarlon in the sense that migratory seabirds, most notably the Skúa and Arctic Tern, nest on its shores throughout the summer months.
 At both locations, these birds should be admired with great caution; both species (particularly the latter) are notorious for the fierceness with which they defend their eggs and young.
-Get too close, and you will find a flock dive-bombing your head in a scene that resembles an Alfred Hitchcock movie.

 Graenalon Glacier Lagoon

-Grænalón is unique for a glacier lagoon in Iceland, as it is shrinking rather than expanding in spite of originating by the retreating Vatnjökull.
-Once as large as Jökulsárlón is now, at eighteen square kilometres, it now just lingers around the edge of the ice at the Skeiðarárjökull glacial tongue, a fraction of its former self.
+Graenalon is unique as a glacier lagoon in Iceland, as it is shrinking rather than expanding in spite of its origins in the retreating Vatnjokull.
+Once as large as Jokulsarlon is now, at seven square miles (18 square kilometers), it now just lingers around the edge of the ice at the Skeidararjokull glacial tongue, a fraction of its former self.

 - See also: Lakes in Iceland

-It is also aesthetically very different to the lagoons listed above, as the water within is a murky brown, rather than an opaque azure.
-Furthermore, it is far from the coast, located north-west of Skaftafell, and surrounded on three sides by ice-caps.
+It is also aesthetically very different from the lagoons listed above, as the water within is a murky green rather than an opaque azure, which is fitting as its name translates to "Green Lagoon".
+Furthermore, it is far from the coast, located northwest of Skaftafell, and surrounded on three sides by ice caps.
 The hiking trails around it are incredible for those who wish to immerse themselves in nature, far from any crowds.

 Hvitarvatn Glacier Lagoon